 - Close Annular BOP.

-- Call supervisors and commence plotting a graph of shut in drill pipe pressure.
+- Call rig drilling supervisors and plot a shut-in drill pipe pressure graph.
 Check pit volume gain.

 Note: There are no A.P.I recommendations for the fast shut-in